 Greg has been the Director of The Tribe since July 2014.
 He came to the position with more than five years experience as a Jewish professional.
 In addition to being Membership Liaison at Congregation Sha’ar Zahav in San Francisco and Site Manager at Eden Village Camp in Putnam Valley, New York; Greg cultivated his expertise in creating a thriving Jewish community outside the walls of a synagogue as a lay leader in Wilderness Torah in the San Francisco Bay Area.
 His positions as Hebrew school teacher and Jewish teen educator are too innumerable to mention here.
 Greg has Bachelor’s Degrees in both Psychology and Neuroscience and an Elementary Education certification from Brandeis University and a Master’s Degree in Counseling Psychology from John F. Kennedy University in Pleasant Hill, California.
-Greg lives in Hollywood with his wife, Rachel Dawn, and his daughter, Hazel Glow.
+Greg lives in Hollywood with his wife, Rachel Dawn, and their children Hazel and Ember.

 Director of Finance

-305.538.7231 ext 237
+305.538.7231 ext.
+237